Introduction to the Ultrafast Grid

 - Faster test execution and decreased testing time:

-- Offloading checkpoint image creation to powerful cloud servers.
+- Offload checkpoint image creation to powerful cloud servers.

 - Parallel processing of tests, steps, and multiple cross-platform renderings.